 Eventually, the medication I was first put on started to give me a little relief, but it took time, and many adjustments.
 My anxiety and OCD would fluctuate very frequently, leading to psychiatrist appointments every six weeks to adjust the medication I was on, and therapy twice a week to try to help everyone understand what was going on.
 After some time, the medication I was on and the therapy I was doing started to work, and I would feel like I was gaining control of my life again, until a few months would go by, and more flare ups would occur.
 These flare ups led to more adjustments in my medication, which sometimes would help, but other times they would make me feel worse, and the cycle continued.
 The worst part of this cycle was that my anxiety would make me extremely nauseous, which would trigger my anxiety more, which would make me more nauseous, etc. It was a never ending cycle of nausea, panic, and fear.

-My diet my entire life consisted of quite possibly the most unhealthy foods.
-I basically lived off of junk food, bagels, pizza and pasta.
-I knew this was going to be an adjustment, but it was quite obvious my gut was inflamed, and there was a very good chance this could be an answer for me.
+My diet my entire life was terrible.
+In short, if it tasted good, I was eating it, so I knew this was going to be an adjustment, but it was quite obvious my gut was inflamed, and there was a very good chance this could be an answer for me.
 It was a slow, long process, but I gradually started incorporating more and more whole foods into my diet, while cutting out as many processed, artificial, inflammatory foods as possible, and this made all the difference in the world.